flowck/svelte-github-jobs/README.md

 ## Why

-It was a practical way to test Svelt in a project that is not exactly a todo list app.
+It was a practical way to test Svelte on a project that is not exactly a todo list app.

 This project covers the following techniques: